Gopi-techy/Nephele-FE/README.md

-# Nephele Product Webpage
+# Aurora Product Webpage

-This is a React-based product webpage for Nephele, an AI-powered interview assistant robot.
+This is a React-based product webpage for Aurora, an AI-powered interview assistant robot.
 The site features a modern, responsive design with a sticky navigation bar, hero section, about, features roadmap, video showcase, and footer.
 The project is built with Vite and prepared for AWS Amplify and S3 integration.

 ## Features

 - **Sticky Navigation Bar**: Always accessible at the top for smooth navigation.
-- **Hero Section**: Eye-catching introduction to Nephele.
+- **Hero Section**: Eye-catching introduction to Aurora.
-- **About Section**: Learn more about Nephele's mission and technology.
+- **About Section**: Learn more about Aurora's mission and technology.
-- **Features Roadmap**: Visually striking, animated stepper/roadmap layout showing Nephele's capabilities.
+- **Features Roadmap**: Visually striking, animated stepper/roadmap layout showing Aurora's capabilities.
 - **Video Showcase**: Demo video with animated title and floating effects.
 - **Footer**: Contact and copyright information.
 - **Responsive Design**: Works beautifully on all devices.